jim-easterbrook/pywws/doc_src/guides/language.rst

 Dependencies
 ------------

-As well as the pywws software you need to install the Babel python library (see :doc:`../essentials/dependencies`).
+As well as the pywws software you need to install the Babel python library (see :ref:`dependencies <dependencies-translations>`).
 This is used to convert the language file you create into code that is used when the pywws software is run.
 You also need to download and extract the pywws software instead of installing it with pip.
 See :doc:`getstarted`.
 It's probably better to use the most recent "snapshot" release rather than the ever changing GitHub repository.

+.. _transifex:

 Translating the easy way - the Transifex web site
 -------------------------------------------------

 `Transifex <https://www.transifex.com/>`_ is a web based system for coordinating teams of translators.
 It is free to use for open source projects such as pywws.
-In May 2014 I created a `pywws project <https://www.transifex.com/projects/p/pywws_14_05/>`_ on Transifex.
+In May 2014 I created a `pywws project <https://www.transifex.com/organization/jim-easterbrook>`_ on Transifex.
 If you'd like to use Transifex to help translate pywws, please create an account and join the appropriate language team.

-Visit the pywws project page on Transifex and click on your language, then click on the file you want to translate.
+Visit the newest pywws project page on Transifex and click on your language, then click on the "resource" you want to translate.
+(``pywws.pot`` contains the program strings used when running pywws, the others contain strings from the pywws documentation.)
-This opens a dialog where you can choose to download a file to work on or view the strings online.
+This opens a dialog where you can choose to download a file to work on or translate the strings online.
 Please read :ref:`translator-notes` before you start.

+When you've finished translating ``pywws.pot`` select the "download for use" option and save the file to ``pywws/lang/fr/LC_MESSAGES/pywws.po`` (replace ``fr`` with your language code).
+Now you can :ref:`test-translation`.

 Translating the hard way - using local files
 --------------------------------------------

-If you prefer not to use the Transifex web site you can create language files on your own computer.
+If you prefer not to use the Transifex web site you can edit language files on your own computer.
 This is done in several stages, as follows.

 Extract source strings